Beliefs and Creeds

 I believe in one God, a powerful force of the universe, which is love, and in Jesus Christ, who was born to teach us the way God wants us to live.
 The world could not accept what Christ preached, so it crucified him.
 He rose from the dead so that we would know of him.
 I believe this faith should be expressed in love to others so that the Kingdom of God may be fulfilled here and now.
 The Kingdom of God would be a place of equality and freedom.

 I believe in a loving God who made the universe and everything in it to be good and beautiful.
 I believe that Jesus was both divine and human, commissioned by God to correct our ideas about God and to be a tangible demonstration of God’s loving power.
 I believe we are made in God’s image and that the spirit of God resides in our souls.
 I believe that all are created equal and that God’s power will fill us as we increase our ability to love one another and ourselves, caring for the well-being of all and wishing no one harm.
-I believe that God speaks to us in many ways, and we enter into partnership with Him through prayer, meditation, relationship, and action.
+I believe that God speaks to us in many ways, and we enter into partnership with God through prayer, meditation, relationship, and action.
 I believe that in fellowship, the people who are seeking to do God’s will find support to bring about change in the world.

-I believe that when the historic Jesus appeared on earth, He was an incredibly evolved Soul whose mission in coming here was to teach us – by His example – the nature of our own divinity.
-While healing the sick and restoring life in ways that appear miraculous, Jesus saw himself as one who had fully developed His inherent human essence and had been sent by the Father to show us here on earth how to develop our own.
+I believe that when the historic Jesus appeared on earth, he was an incredibly evolved Soul whose mission in coming here was to teach us – by his example – the nature of our own divinity.
+While healing the sick and restoring life in ways that appear miraculous, Jesus saw himself as one who had fully developed his inherent human essence and had been sent by the Father to show us here on earth how to develop our own.
 In fact, His conviction about our human potential was evident when he told his disciples that they would perform even greater feats.

 In teaching us how to interact with one another, Jesus defined what I call the “Divine Interconnection” when he said of our relationship: “Inasmuch as you have done it to the least of these, My Brethren, you have done it unto Me.”
 If indeed we are all connected to Jesus in the way, must we not also be intrinsically connected to each other?

-We believe in God, the Father Almighty, the source of all Goodness and Truth.
-We believe in Jesus Christ, His Son, our Lord, our Teacher, and our Example.
+We believe in God, the Parent Almighty, the source of all Goodness and Truth.
+We believe in Jesus Christ, God's Son, our Lord, our Teacher, and our Example.
 We believe in the Holy Spirit, our Guide and Strength.
 We believe in the Kingdom of Heaven on Earth and the means to attain it.
 We believe in the church as our fellowship that unites us in the service of the Lord.
 We believe in the commandment to love one another as Christ loves us.
 We believe in doing good for the “least of these,” as Christ has done.
 We believe that faith should manifest itself by helping others, as set forth by Christ’s leadership.

 The Bay Ridge United Methodist Congregation